 Q. What tools does AWS Shield Advanced provide me to mitigate DDoS attacks?

-Response times for DRT depends on the AWS Support plan you are subscribed to.
+Response times for SRT depends on the AWS Support plan you are subscribed to.
 We will make every reasonable effort to respond to your initial request within the corresponding timeframes.
 See the AWS Support website for more details about AWS Support plans.

 Visibility and reporting

 Yes.
 With AWS Shield Advanced you will get notification of DDoS attacks via CloudWatch metrics.

 Q. How quickly will I get an attack notification?

 Typically, AWS Shield Advanced provides notification of an attack within a few minutes of attack detection.

 Q. Can I get a history of all DDoS attacks on my AWS resources?

 Yes.
 With AWS Shield Advanced you will be able to see the history of all incidents in the trailing 13 months.

 Yes, AWS Shield Advanced customers get access to the Global threat environment dashboard, which gives an anonymized and sampled view of all DDoS attacks seen on AWS within the last 2 weeks.